J. Richard Clarke

 John Richard Clarke (April 4, 1927 – June 29, 2022) was a general authority of the Church of Jesus Christ of Latter-day Saints (LDS Church) from 1976 until his death.
-He has been a member of the church's presiding bishopric and a member of the Presidency of the Seventy.
+He served both in the church's presiding bishopric and the Presidency of the Seventy.

 Clarke was born in Rexburg, Idaho, to John R. and Nora Redford Clarke.
 Clarke graduated from Brigham Young University (BYU) in 1952.
 He worked in the insurance industry in his professional career.

 LDS Church service

 As a young man he served as an LDS Church missionary in South Africa.
 Prior to his call as a general authority, he served as a bishop, stake president, and regional representative in Idaho.
 He also returned to South Africa as the president of the church's South Africa Cape Town Mission.

 In 1976, Clarke became the second counselor to presiding bishop Victor L. Brown.
 He served in this capacity until Brown was released in 1985.
 Clarke was retained as a general authority and became a member of the First Quorum of the Seventy.
 He became a member of the Presidency of the Seventy in 1988.
 He served in that capacity until 1997 when he was released and given general authority emeritus status.
-In 2012 Clarke addressed the BYU student body at the weekly devotional.
+In 2012, Clarke addressed the BYU student body at the weekly devotional.

 From 1998 to 2001, Clarke was president of the LDS Church's Laie Hawaii Temple.

 Personal life

-Clarke married Barbara Jean Reed and are the parents of eight children.
+Clarke married Barbara Jean Reed and became the parents of eight children.